pavlo-seimskyi/filler-sound-detector/README.md

 ## Improvement ideas

+1. **Tune the hyperparameters:**
+   1. Change the number of hidden layers
+   2. Adjust the learning rate
+   3. Add regularization
+2. **Tune training configuration:** I can use other parameters in `constants.py` such as the window length & hop length of frames as well as labeling threshold.
-1. **Treat audio frames as sequence:** So far, each audio frame was treated as individual independent training example.
-However, speech is actually a time series.
-Order matters.
-I suspect that treating the audio frames as sequence and using a RNN-like model such as LSTM will improve the results.
+3. **Treat input data as time series:** So far, each audio frame was treated as individual independent training example.
+However, it is hard to tell if a small piece of audio is a filler sound without context.
+Speech is actually a time series where order matters.
+I suspect that passing a  sequence of audio frames instead of just one per training example would be a game changer.
+RNN models such as LSTM can be used.
-2. **Use augmentation:** Although we have 22.3 GB of data, it actually boils down to a few dozens of speakers.
-Moreover, transforming the audio with MFCC reduces the data to just 5-8 MB per speaker.
-Augmentation techniques most probably will squeeze more value out of available data.
-3. **Play around with parameters:** I can use other parameters in `constants.py` such as the window length & hop length of frames as well as labeling threshold.
+4. **Sushi method:** Pass raw data with no preprocessing to the neural network.

+# Conclusion

+Until now, using the model isn't practically useful.
+Multi-layer perceptron will cut a lot of good sound, whereas LightGBM will leave a lot of filler sounds untouched.

 ---